Zalo-MiniApp/zaui-coffee/README.md

 1. Deploy your mini program to Zalo using the mini app ID created in step 1.

+   If you're using `zmp-cli`:

    ```bash
    zmp login
    zmp deploy
    ```

-1. Open Zalo and scan the QR code to preview your mini program
+1. Scan the QR code using Zalo to preview your mini program.

 ## Usage: